bcw222/chromium-website/site/developers/design-documents/omnibox-prefetch-for-default-search-engines/index.md

 * The prefetch did not finish (see a 2XX response code) by the time the user navigated

 * The user changed language, changed DSE, cleared history, etc. before the user navigates to the prefetch

 * The prefetch became stale (60 seconds is the current configuration)

 * The request failed (received a non 2XX error, timed out, network error)

+* Each prerender starts after the corresponding prefetch succeeds.
+So, if the prefetch fails, prerender will not be triggered.

 Additionally, if the DSE adds a prefetch parameter, and the prefetch is served, the address bar will show the URL the user would have otherwise navigated to